AustinSaysHello/CrystalBall.js/BUILDLOG.md

 * Think I'm gonna go with Axios for now just to get started

 * Secondly, long term I want this to be a little more structured than just a viewer for JSON viewing, something with a bit more strucutre, will write more about this later

+### After dev

+* I decided to work with Alpine and Axios, managed to make a nice little wrapper to get them to work together
+* Got a nice little use out of a promise, but need to be careful about which x-data value I'm changing